seth-linares/PawPassv1/README.md

 PawPass is designed for individuals seeking a secure, efficient, and free solution for managing their passwords.
 It uniquely combines the power of Rust and Tauri for the backend to ensure maximum security and performance, with a sleek and intuitive interface built using TypeScript and React for the frontend.
 This blend of technologies not only guarantees a high level of security for stored data but also ensures a seamless user experience across various platforms.

 The project was initiated as a personal challenge to create a viable alternative to existing password management solutions, specifically targeting students and individuals who might find the cost of premium password managers prohibitive.
 As a college student myself, I recognized the need for a tool that could offer robust password management capabilities without the associated costs.
-PawPass aims to fill this gap, providing users with the ability to generate strong, unique passwords, securely store them, and easily retrieve them as needed, all without any financial burden.
+PawPass aims to fill this gap, providing users with the ability to generate strong, unique passwords, securely store them, and easily retrieve them as needed, all without any cost.

-Developing PawPass was also an opportunity for me to dive deep into new and exciting technologies.
-Although I was initially unfamiliar with Rust, Tauri, TypeScript, and React, I was determined to leverage these tools to build a product that I would be proud to use and share.
-This journey through unfamiliar territory was challenging but immensely rewarding, allowing me to expand my skill set and contribute a meaningful project to the open-source community.

 # Development Environment